May Gone by June!

 She came to power in 2016, after David Cameron, resigned following the Brexit referendum not going his way.
 Reckoned to be another Maggie Thatcher, it seemed Theresa May did indeed, have a steely Thatcher like demeanour.
 May faced problem after problem, including her ill-fated Brexit deal.
 This deal agreed with Messers Junker and Tusk, was soundly defeated, three times in parliament.

-May, the government, opposition parties and the whole of parliament, seemed stuck in a vortex over Brexit, while the country was seeking under a quagmire of austerity.
+May, the government, opposition parties and the whole of parliament, seemed stuck in a vortex over Brexit, while the country was sinking under a quagmire of austerity.

 Theresa May will probably go down in history, as the worst Prime Minister, this country, has ever had.
 The European Union has haunted the Conservative party, ever since, the days of Thatcher.
 The party has always been split between so-called Euro-sceptics and those who thought the EU, was a good thing.
 Now, the Euro-sceptics in her party, renamed Brexiteers, have helped to bring her down.
 The opposition parties and even the DUP (her supply and demand coalition partners) went against her deal time after time, for their own reasons.
 When May said in a speech a few days ago, she was going to bring back her deal (with compromises) for the fourth time, that was it for many Tories, they wanted her gone and she is going now.
 Nearly losing a general election in 2017, left May like a wounded animal, clinging to power.
 In desperation, she engaged with Jeremy Corbyn to come up with an alternative Brexit deal, but, these talks failed, despite weeks of negotiations.